brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

-binding-modes criterion (Definition 1), Lemma 1, Proposition 1, and the corollaries were model-drafted from that program and the author's conversational direction, then run through referee rounds. **The Nexic campaign:** the Accordance Principle and the anthropic framework are the author's pre-existing manuscripts (#179 and the Nexic project files); the enhancement passes (theorem proofs, tier structure, differentia section) are model-drafted under author direction.
+binding-modes criterion (Definition 1), Lemma 1, Proposition 1, and the corollaries were model-drafted from that program and the author's conversational direction, then run through referee rounds. **The Nexic campaign:** the Accordance Principle and the anthropic framework are the author's pre-existing manuscripts --- at #179 he points the model to its source directly: ``The accordance principle comes from my Nexic reasoning document... if you want to familiarize yourself with it some more for context'' --- the enhancement passes (theorem proofs, tier structure, differentia section) are model-drafted under author direction.
 Papers 5 and 6 drafted as extractions, referee-processed.